-This property corresponds to the following Allen temporal relation (Allen, 1983) : {before}.
+This property corresponds to the following Allen temporal relation (Allen, 1983): {before}.

 This property is transitive.
+This property is asymmetric.

 Figure 18: Temporal entity A ends before the start of temporal entity B. Here A is longer than B

 Figure 19: Temporal entity A ends before the start of temporal entity B. Here A is shorter than B